-When You Reach Me – Middle Grade Sci-fi Writing Craft Review
+When You Reach Me – a writing craft review

 This review of When You Reach Me, a Newberry Award-winning novel by Rebecca Stead, is hopefully the first of a series on writing craft in middle grade science fiction.
 I’ll explore issues of writing craft, such as theme, tone, voice, plot, characterization, etc. in a few of my new favourite books.
 My aim is for this review to be useful for a writer of middle grade sci-fi, or a teacher who is looking for books to read in their class.

 In the last few months, I’ve read quite a few recently-released middle grade science fiction books, and I have to say I’ve been pleasantly surprised.
 There are a lot of good new stories out there.

 Here is the list of what I’ve read so far in order of my preference:

 - When You Reach Me by Rebecca Stead